Combinatorial properties of Newton maps: Hubbard trees from Newton maps

 \begin{theorem}[Classification of postcritically finite polynomials] The set of affine conjugacy classes of postcritically finite polynomials of degree at least two is in bijective correspondence with the set of equivalence classes of minimal abstract Hubbard trees. \end{theorem}

 We must now give an analogous exposition for polynomials where all cycles up to a certain length are marked.
-The fixed points are marked because we will use Newton rays to connect repelling fixed points in Hubbard trees to the Newton graph.
+The reason is that a Newton map may have a non-fixed polynomial-like map, and we would like to use a ray to connect a repelling periodic point in the Hubbard tree of this polynomial-like map to the Newton graph.
 It is also necessary at times to mark cycles of longer length so that we may maintain combinatorial control of the free critical points of the Newton map that map into repelling cycles of filled Julia sets.

 The set of marked points for the polynomial $f$ including cycles of length $n$ or less is denoted

 \begin{definition}[Extended Hubbard tree] An \emph{extended Hubbard tree} is a Hubbard tree of the form $H(M_n)$ where $n\geq 1$.
 We say that $H(M_n)$ has \emph{cycle type} $n$. \end{definition}